 The main challenge is producing the domain embedding from the context.
-In this work we use maximum (DomEmb(max)) or average pooling

-(DomEmb(avg)) over all of the token-level context embeddings, both resulting in a single embedding representation.
+We use maximum (DomEmb(max)) or average pooling (DomEmb(avg)) over all token-level context embeddings, both resulting in a single embedding representation.
 We do not apply self-attention over the context in this model.
-The intuition is that the embeddings will contain domain knowledge in certain regions of the representation and that this can be extracted by max or average pooling.
+The intuition is that the embeddings will contain domain information in certain regions of the representation and that this can be extracted by max or average pooling.
 More domain-specific words will presumably increase the related domain signal.
 In contrast to a sentencelevel model, large context can help to more robustly estimate the domain.
-We experimentally observed that adding a feed-forward neural network on the pooled embedding representation benefits the average pooling, but hurts the max pooling.
-Therefore, we use an FFNN for DomEmb(avg) and not for DomEmb(max).
-The Transformer represents each token as a sum of positional and token-level embeddings.
-We extend this by adding the inferred domain embedding to this representation.
+Based on preliminary experimental results, we add a feed-forward neural network after the pooled embedding representation in DomEmb(avg), but not in DomEmb(max).
+We represent each token as a sum of positional, tokenlevel embeddings and the inferred domain embedding.
 As the model only averages embeddings, the computational overhead is small.
-A computational efficiency comparison of the models is provided in the appendix.
+A computational efficiency analysis is provided in the appendix.